Dr. Krzysztof Starosta

 Research Work -- New students are appointed with a research supervisor during the admission process.
 Subsequently their program will be directed by a supervisory committee of three faculty including the research supervisor.
 The Ph.D. thesis must contain original publishable work of significance in advancing knowledge in the area of research undertaken, and must be successfully defended in an oral presentation to the examining committee.

-Course Work -- Ph.D. students who already hold an M.Sc. degree are required to complete 9 credit hours of graduate-level coursework including CHEM 808 but not including CHEM 801.
-Ph.D. students without an M.Sc. degree must complete 15 credit hours of graduate-level coursework including CHEM 808 but not including CHEM 801.
+Course Work -- Ph.D. students who already hold an M.Sc. degree are required to complete 9 credit hours of graduate-level coursework including CHEM 808 but not including CHEM 801 or CHEM 802.
+Ph.D. students without an M.Sc. degree or have transferred from the Chemistry MSc program must complete 15 credit hours of graduate-level coursework including CHEM 808 but not including CHEM 802.
 All students must maintain at least a B average to continue in the program.

 It is recommended that students contact faculty members directly to discuss their research interests, programs, and to confirm the availability of a position within their group as well as their ability to provide the student with financial support.